 The internet is helping to solve many of the problems that cable-TV providers have yet to do.
 Video streaming is quickly becoming the preferred option for paid content and many devices have already hit the market to provide this service.
 The Roku and Boxee boxes offer a simple and easy way for users to watch streaming content from Hulu, Youtube, and Netflix through their T.V.
 Gaming consoles can also offer similar services as well.

 With all the advancements in technology, personal health management should not be left out of the equation.
 Devices like the FitBit are able to automatically measure and log important health-related information over the course of a day and can be clipped onto clothing or a wristband.
 Another household item that can now be used to monitor your health is the bathroom scale made by Withings.
 This scale monitors your weight, BMI, and body fat, then stores it on your computer using a browser interface.
 Other health related tools to look for include blood glucose monitoring systems that plug into iOS devices and networked blood pressure monitors.
+Safety measures such as a smart Security camera system can also be a feature of technologically advanced homes, meaning that your prize possessions will always be safe in your home.

 Personal devices such as smartphones and tablets have provided a way for us to stay connected to the things we love.
 Now we can look for electronic gadgets such as Smart TVs that can take care of large scale or group content experiences.
 Just like e-books and tablets have changed the way that we read books, Smart TVs are expected to change our entire home entertainment experience by linking together internet content with streaming online movies and video game consoles.